Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Convergence of DSMs

-is equivalent to the original problem in the sense that it has the same feasible region (although defined through different constraints) and objective function.
-Furthermore, it can be checked that this problem has exactly the same stationary points of the original one.
-The penalty function with barriers $\hat P (x; \varepsilon)$ is the usual penalty function considered so far, but for this modified problem:

-Clearly, $\hat P (x; \varepsilon)$ goes to infinity when $x$ approaches the boundary of $S$.
-Therefore, if one assumes that $S$ is bounded, the level sets of $\hat P $ are guaranteed to be compact (on $S$) for every $\varepsilon$, and this fact can be used to show boundedness of the iterates of (a simple modification of) Algorithm \ref{algoBasic}. \end{remark}

-\begin{remark} We finally note that all the developments in the proof of Theorem \ref{th:converg} up to equation \eqref{eq:nonsmmaj3ter} are valid independent of the updating rule for the stepsize $\gamma^\nu \in (0,1]$.
+\begin{remark} All the developments in the proof of Theorem \ref{th:converg} up to equation \eqref{eq:nonsmmaj3ter} are valid independent of the updating rule for the stepsize $\gamma^\nu \in (0,1]$.
 In the light of this observation, in the next section we invoke some of the relations in the proof of Theorem \ref{th:converg} even when stepsizes not satisfying \eqref{eq:gamma} are employed. \end{remark}

-If the eMFCQ holds on a compact set containing all the iterates produced by the algorithm, we can use a sufficiently small, but constant stepsize instead of a diminishing one, and still guarantee that all limit points are KKT solutions for problem \eqref{eq:startpro}.

-\begin{corollary} Let $f$ and $g$ be LC$^1$ and suppose that Assumption A holds.
-Consider the sequence $\{x^\nu\}$ generated by Algorithm \ref{algoBasic} where a fixed stepsize: $\gamma^\nu = \gamma >0$ is used at all iterations $\nu$.
-Suppose that the eMFCQ holds at any limit point of $\{x^\nu\}$.
-Then, there exists a positive $\bar \gamma$ such that, if $\gamma \leq \bar \gamma$, either $\{x^\nu\}$ is unbounded or every limit point of $\{x^\nu\}$ is a KKT point of problem \eqref{eq:startpro}. \end{corollary}

-\proof{Proof.} Under the eMFCQ, case (I) in the proof of Theorem \ref{th:converg} does not occur (see comments at the beginning of point (ii)).
-Hence, \eqref{eq:unifsuffdescter} holds for every $x^\nu$ and some fixed $\bar \varepsilon$.
-It is then easy to see that, if we take $\gamma^\nu = \gamma$, with